dotcomxtreme/streaming-guides/WS.md

 Fields within messages are delimited by a ~ character and multiple messages are delimited by a | character which also serves as an end of message indicator.

-The streaming service sends a heartbeat message at 10 second intervals to all connected Websocket API clients.
+The streaming service sends a [heartbeat message](WS_heartbeat_format.md) at 10 second intervals to all connected Websocket API clients.
 The format is as follows:

 > `999~HEARTBEAT|`

 Once a client connection has been established it is necessary for the connecting client to request at least one subscription in order to receive data.

 Clients who connect but do not open a subscription will be disconnected after a short grace period.

+Possible response codes are documented on the [error format page](WS_error_format.md)

 NB: The message formats are case-sensitive, with the exception of _**\[exchange]**_ which is case insensitive.